Object Data Inheritance in Action

 In lots of domains, data maintenance effort can be reduced even more.
 Products from the same category, manufacturer, type or series, share a lot of common attributes - like assigned categories, assigned manufacturer, values for technical attributes, maybe even images etc.

 To take advantage of data inheritance for these use cases too, we recommend the concept of virtual products.
-Virutal products are objects of the same type as products, with a special flag set.
+Virtual products are objects of the same type as products, with a special flag set.